violetasdev/bodytrackingdepth_course/KinectV2/docs/kinectTutorial04_doc.md

         }
 ```

-11. Now we the main logic is configured, we modify the interface to show the image and the buttons to select the frame source we want to display.
+11. Now with the main logic configured, we modify the interface to show the image and the buttons to select the frame source we want to display.
 Open your interface file by clicking in ___MainWindow.XAML.cs___.
 You will see a window with the XAML code definition below.
 XAML is a markup language, so you need to properly close the tags to make it work.

 <img src="images/04/04_xaml.png" >